United Nations Administered East Timor: Security and law enforcement

 Security was initially provided by the International Force for East Timor (INTERFET) but was assumed by UNTAET Peace-Keeping Force (PKF) in February 2000.
 The formation of an East Timor Defence Force was approved in September 2000 which was formally established in February 2001.
-The East Timorese pro-independence guerrilla movement FALINTIL was officially disbanded as this time with many of its members joining the new defence force.
+At the same time, the pro-independence guerrilla movement FALINTIL was officially disbanded, with many of its members joining the new defence force.

 Initially law and order in East Timor was maintained by an international United Nations Civilian Police Force (CIVPOL).
 Recruitment and training for a local police force commenced by UNTAET in April 2000 and an East Timor Police Service was established in August 2001.
 Prisons were established at Dili, Becora and Gleno.
 A Serious Crimes Unit and Crime Scene Detachment also existed to investigate human rights abuses during the period of Indonesian occupation and its immediate aftermath.

 International relations

+Travel documents

+UNTAET issued temporary travel documents to residents of East Timor who wished to travel abroad.